MicrosoftDocs/dynamics-365-customer-engagement/ce/project-service/basic-sales-process.md

 - Deliver
 - Close

-These six stages are represented by chevrons you click to expand in each opportunity entity type you create.
+These six stages are represented by chevrons you click to expand in each **Opportunity** entity type you create.

 ![Business process configuration in Dynamics 365](media/basic-guide-3.png)

 Your organization may use different entities to represent the same deal as it evolves.
 Early in the sales process, a deal is represented by the entity type, **Opportunity**.
 As time passes and more details emerge, you may use high-level estimates to create one or more quotes.
 If one of these quotes is reviewed by internal and customer stakeholders, the entity, **Quote** represents the deal.
 After the customer accepts the quote, a **Project contract** or **SOW** represents the deal.
 To support this, business process flows are structured so that each stage in the process is linked to a different database table.

 The **Qualify** stage in the sales process can be backed by an **Opportunity** entity.
 The **Estimate** and **Internal Review** stages can be backed by a **Quote** entity, and the **Contract**, **Delivery**, and **Close** stages can be backed by a **Project Contract** entity.
 As you advance through the stages, you are prompted to create the appropriate entity record to assist and guide you through the process.
 The stages can be conditional.
 For example, if you require an internal review of a quote only if the quote uses a custom price list, you can configure that into the appropriate stage of the business process.
 That stage is shown only for quotes that use a custom price list.
 For all other deals and quotes, the **Estimate** stage is shown as preceding the **Contract** stage.

 > [!NOTE]
 > PSA has specific pages for the **Opportunity**, **Quote**, **Order**, and **Invoice** entities.
 You must create project service opportunities, quotes, orders, and invoices using the project information pages for these entities.
 If you use another page to create a record, you won't be able to open the record from the **Project Information** page.
-If you want to open a record with the **Project Information** page, you must delete the record and recreate it using the **Project Information** page.
-Business logic on the **Project information** page for each of these entity types ensures that the **Type** field of the record is set correctly, and all of the mandatory concepts are properly initialized.
+If you want to open a record with the **Project Information** page, you must delete the record and recreate it using the **Project Information** page.On the **Project information** page, business logic for each of these entity types ensures that the **Type** field of the record is set correctly, and all of the mandatory concepts are properly initialized.

 > ![Project information for a new order](media/basic-guide-4.png)